 * perform many procedures sequentially, rather than in parallel

-The main difference between these two systems is the ex-post verification (=administrative process and mostly associated with common law) vs. ex-ante verification (often judicial process and mostly associated with civil law) of information in which case we compare of course two different things.
+The main difference between these two systems is the ex-post verification (=administrative process and primarily associated with common law) vs. ex-ante verification (often judicial process and mainly related to civil law) of information, in which case we compare, of course, two different things.

-In a model case, as depicted below, only 3 procedures must be completed sequentially which require no judicial process: 1) check for uniqueness of name, 2) file for incorporation, and 3) register for taxes.
+As depicted below, in a model Casey, three procedures must be completed sequentially, requiring no judicial process: 1) check for uniqueness of the name, 2) file for incorporation, and 3) register for taxes.
 The tax administration won’t recognize a business until it’s been incorporated.
 The registration body won’t register a business name until it’s been checked for uniqueness.
 The rest of the procedures can be done in parallel and independent of each other.

 The ideal streamlined process as depicted above works as follows:

 Registrant checks the online searchable database containing all existing business names to make sure uniqueness.
 If the same name exists, a different name must be proposed.
 Registrant reserves a name.

 • Registrant fills out and submits to the one-stop-shop (online or via fax/mail) a single registration form that captures the entire data set needed by every government institution requiring company information.

 • Registration body issues to the business one number for all interactions with the govt henceforth.